 Our Community Outreach Team oversees the planning and implementation of outreach strategies with surrounding communities to share Juvenile Court’s mission, vision and goals.
 This dynamic team is primarily responsible for connecting people in the broader community by creating partnership agreements and cultivating relationships with businesses, individuals, and other relevant organizations.
-They also manage court related tours, court community outreach events, and our Youth Courts established in local area high schools.
+They also manage court related tours and court community outreach events.

 Foster Care Review Board Team